FeralAI/projectz/README.md

 This is the source code for ProjectZ, and *only* the source code -- assets (sprite sheets, sound effects etc.) must be provided by the user.
 The project builds with MonoGame 3.8.1.303, which is newer than the version ProjectZ 1.0.0 originally shipped with.

-Unlike the 1.0.0 version of ProjectZ, this repo will *not* publish as a single executable file, which appears to be an unsupported build configuration in MonoGame 3.8.1.303.
-This means the .NET assemblies ProjectZ uses will be included in builds.

 ## Requirements

 * .NET 6